clevepl/post-title-list-block/readme.txt

 === Post Title List Block ===
 Contributors:      Will Skora & the CPL Team
 Tags:              block
-Tested up to:      6.0
+Tested up to:      6.1
 Stable tag:        0.1.1
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Block that displays recently published posts within a list.
+Block that displays recently published posts within an unordered list element (ul).

+You can control the number of posts and the post type to load.

 Source code available at https://gitlab.com/cpl/post-title-list-block